d-singer/aurinia_thuringia/Readme.md

 # Large, but dispersal-limited populations of the Marsh Fritillary Euphydryas aurinia persist on abandoned military training areas three decades after the end of the cold war

-Data and R code related to the paper Schröer, Kamp and Singer (2024)
+Data and R code related to the paper C. Schröer, D. Singer and J. Kamp (2024)

 Please cite any use of this work: